 Nudity, human waste, cremation – it all happens out in the open in Varanasi.

-Then there’s ash-covered, naked holy men squatting on the ground and a gauntlet of boats to run to get to your own, while trying not to think of what will happen if you fall into one of the most polluted rivers on earth.
-With this thought, the first time I nearly fell – and I refuse even now to think about what I slipped on – I asked our guide what he thought would happen if I did.
+Ash-covered, naked holy men squat on the ground offering blessings, then there’s a gauntlet of boats to run to get to your own.
+All the while, you’re trying not to think of what will happen if you fall into one of the most polluted rivers on earth.
+With this very thought, the first time I nearly fell – and I refuse even now to think about what I slipped on – I asked our guide what he thought would happen if I did.

 He said, “If you believe the Ganges water will give you a blessing, it will.
 If you believe it will give you a disease, it will.”

-Everything we think in life, we think because of pre-programmed beliefs.
-Beliefs that came from parents and society.
-We are programmed, the minute we start learning, with beliefs that depend entirely on which country we’re from, which race, which gender, which class, which religion.
+Most of what we think about life, we think because of pre-programmed beliefs.
+Beliefs that came from parents, society and our educations.
+We’re programmed the minute we start learning with beliefs that depend entirely on which country we’re from, which race, which gender, which class or which religion.

 Think about it for a moment.
-Do you read the above description of Varanasi and think you’d never go, because of your perception of how disgusting some aspects seem?
+Did you read the above description of Varanasi and think you’d never go, because of your perception of how disgusting some aspects seem?
 Or, are you immediately fascinated?
-Do you see the differences as strange and appalling…or simply new?
+Do you see the differences as strange and appalling, or simply new?

 To me, rowing along the Ganges was similar visually to a Gondola ride in Venice.
 The beauty of the architecture, the romance of the sun on the water, the faded colours of history.
-But it is a Venice imbued with intense spiritual vibrancy, a Venice filled with raw humanity rather than lovers and tourists, a Venice ripping back the onion skins to reveal the core, the unity, the source.
+But it is a Venice imbued with intense spiritual vibrancy, a Venice filled with raw humanity rather than lovers and tourists, a Venice ripping back the onion skins to reveal the core of life.

 All places are ordinary to some and extraordinary to others.
-Only your perception makes something horrible or right or beautiful.
-And it isn’t even, truly, your perception.
-The truth is, everything just IS – and you can believe whatever you want about it.
-You really can.
+Only our perception of things makes them horrible or right or beautiful.

 Because your perception of (mostly) everything in life didn’t come from you in the first place, the things you believe as TRUTH are simply the truths you’ve been programmed with.
 Someone else will have entirely different truths.
 If you follow Hinduism, you may believe cows are holy and you would certainly never kill or eat them.
 If you’re from the West, a cow is often nothing more than a three dollar burger.